Steel Products Procurement Act

 Bulletin for a thirty-day (30) public comment period.

-In accordance with DGS' Statement of Policy, for a steel product to be considered for removal from the proposed list of exempt machinery and equipment, the Steel Origin Certification Form must be executed by the Fabricator/Manufacturer of the steel product and submitted to the Deputy Secretary for Public Works at firstname.lastname@example.org.
+In accordance with DGS' Statement of Policy, for a steel product to be considered for removal from the proposed list of exempt machinery and equipment, the Steel Origin Certification Form must be executed by the Fabricator/Manufacturer of the steel product and submitted to the Deputy Secretary for Capital Programs at firstname.lastname@example.org.
 After the comment period expires, DGS will revise the proposed list as needed and publish the Final List.